Using a Spacer Children’s Asthma Service Information Leaflet

 Turn the spacer into a toy – decorate it with coloured stickers.
 You could also make it into a counting game!
 Have a routine – set a time of day when your child takes their inhaler.
 Remember to give lots of praise when they do it correctly!

-Cuddle or cradle your baby if they are using a spacer and be positive & smile.
-If you are having problems using the spacer try giving it when your baby is asleep and ask for help.
+Cuddle or cradle your baby if they are using a spacer and be positive and smile.
+If you are having problems using the spacer, try giving it to your baby when they are asleep, or ask for help.

 Looking after the spacer